andreashlarsen/Larsen-Tata2021-FYVE/README.md

 reduce size of CG trajectories for upload to Zenodo: reduced_trajectory.sh
 CG2AT: LOGBOOK_CG2AT.sh
 AT sims, 1st repeat: Flow_FYVE_AT.sh
 AT sims, 2nd and 3rd repeat: Flow_FYVE_repeat.sh
+continue AT sims: continue.sh
+extend AT sims: extend.sh
 Flow_initial_frames.sh
+analyze AT sims: LOGBOOK_FYVE.sh

 #### martini scripts
 martini.py